theexperiential/Owlette/README.md

 2. Follow the on-screen instructions to authenticate with Gmail and configure the processes you want to manage.

-3. Install and start the service:
+3. To install the Windows service, run the following command as an administrator:

     ```bash
     python owlette_service.py install
-    python owlette_service.py start
     ```

-4. To install the Windows service, run the following command as an administrator:
+4. To start the Windows service, run:

     ```bash
-    python owlette_service.py install
-    ```

-5. To start the Windows service, run:

-    ```bash
     python owlette_service.py start
     ```

-6. To stop the Windows service, run:
+5. To stop the Windows service, run:

     ```bash
     python owlette_service.py stop
     ```

-7. To run the GUI configuration, double-click on `owlette_gui.py` or run:
+6. To run the GUI configuration, double-click on `owlette_gui.py` or run:

     ```bash
     python owlette_gui.py
     ```

-8. To access the system tray icon, run:
+7. To access the system tray icon, run:

     ```bash
     python owlette_tray.py